esno/yoga-bios-unlock/README.md

     > f0 | 29 a4 a7 a7 00 00 00 77 e0 00 24 04 00 10 10 00
                                 /\

+## Disclaimer

+> This tool may eat your cat, burn your house or do anything else beside the expected task.
+> So use it at your own risk and be aware that you're playing around with your BIOS which may end in a bricked device.

 ## Compatibility

     | Version  | Missing features    |